laminas/documentation/WRITING.md

 - Documentation filenames must consist of lowercase ASCII letters, digits, periods, and dashes only.

 Occasionally, you will need to include images for documentation; e.g., screenshots.
 Place these in `doc/html/image/`, and commit them to the repository.
+When doing so, you will also need to:

+- Remove the line `doc/html/` from the project `.gitignore` file.
+- Create the `doc/html/image/` directory.
+- Create a `doc/html/.gitignore` file with the contents `*.html`.

 ## Rendering Documentation